tikkikkit21/LinkedInLearning/README.md

 it's hard to organize English notes in a code file itself via comments.
 I feel like Markdown just bridges the gap and I find it well-suited for my note-taking needs.

+Note: The `main` branch is where I store *completed* courses.
+If you want to see courses I'm currently in progress of, check out the branches!